by Amy Venzke November 14, 2020 13 min read

 With its safety features, wide-ranging stroller compatibility and stylish look, the Nuna PIPA has long been a leading car seat—especially now that the Nuna line also includes the PIPA Lite and PIPA Lite LX, the lightest car seats in the world.

-Starting in early 2019, the Clek Liing will be a tough competitor with its similar safety features and stroller compatibility, along with added bonuses like an adjustable base and array of fabric choices.
+Starting in spring 2019, the Clek Liing will be a tough competitor with its similar safety features and stroller compatibility, along with added bonuses like an adjustable base and array of fabric choices.

 No matter which car seat you choose, you'll have one of the safest and most innovative options available for your baby.

 Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
 We also offer free shipping and no sales tax outside of Arizona!
 If you have more questions about the Nuna PIPA vs. Clek Liing debate, feel free to contact us at 480-442-9433 or email@example.com.